Our MICHELIN Inspectors have been out and about once again in search for fresh delicious spots worthy of a place in the MICHELIN Guide selection.

 Bo.lan, Bangkok

 Set in a traditional Thai house done out in dark wood, this cosy restaurant exudes rustic charm and sincerity.
-The menu is rooted in time-honoured recipes and sustainability, skilfully using rare regional produce sourced from small farmers to explore Thai culinary heritage.
-Precise techniques underpin deliberately simple presentations that let the depth and balance of the flavours shine.
+The menu is rooted in time-honored recipes and sustainability, skilfully using rare regional produce sourced from small farmers to explore Thai culinary heritage.
+Precise techniques underpin deliberately simple presentations that let the depth and balance of the flavors shine.
 Mains arrive "samrap" style for sharing, fostering conviviality.

 June 2025